eltonchan1/iced2025universaltruths/README.md

 <br>
 Thank you to everyone that completed the survey and we hope you learn something new from our results!
 <br>
+this was vibe coded with chatgpt and claude, i have no real good coding skills